rust-lang/rfcs/text/0000-rand-crate-redesign.md

 (For a time this module was renamed `dist` for brevity, but renamed back to avoid confusion. `distr` might be another possibility.)

-The strawman design showcases two traits for generating random values of the current type, the [`Rand`] trait and [`SimpleRand`].
+The strawman revision showcases two traits for generating random values of the current type, the [`Rand`] trait and [`SimpleRand`].
 It is the intention to only keep one of these, and name whichever remains `Rand`.
 The first, (currently named) [`Rand`], supports parameterisation by a distribution, thus giving